Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 #### blogger.com in August 2004
 ![png](images/blogger_in_2004/blogger_create-blog_2004.png)
 *Description: This image is a screenshot of Google Blogger in August 2004.
-This image can be viewed on the Internet Archive [here](https://web.archive.org/web/20040804083743/http://www.blogger.com/start).*
+The archived version of this page can be viewed on the Internet Archive [here](https://web.archive.org/web/20040804083743/http://www.blogger.com/start).*

 ### 2.2 Reading and processing the data

 I found a [CSV version of this dataset on Kaggle](https://www.kaggle.com/rtatman/blog-authorship-corpus), posted by [Dr. Rachael Tatman](http://www.rctatman.com/).
 The original version of this corpus was made up of XML files, with each file containing all the blogs for a given blogger.
 While processing XML files would be a useful skill to learn, I didn't want to spend a lot of time on data cleanup if I didn't have to.
 The original version contains 681,288 posts (according to the authors - I did not verify this).
 Dr. Tatman's cleaned up CSV file contains 681,284 blogs.
 This still seems like a very adequate amount of data, and since there are so many blogs I did not bother to investigate why 4 blogs were removed.

 I read the CSV in as a data frame and added columns for things like [tokens, sentiment, and polarity score](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#Running-VADER-on-all-the-blogs).
 I saved the modified data frame as a new CSV file.

+I now realize that I probably should have done more to clean up the data and reduce it down to just data that would be good for the task at hand.
+See [4.2 If I could do it again...](#42-if-i-could-do-it-again) for more on this.

 ### 2.3 Overview of the corpus